Kotlin/kotlinx-kover/docs/development/functionalTests.md

 By default, to run functional tests, Gradle is used, which builds the plugin as its dependency.

 ## Test types
  * examples - used to demonstrate the use of the Kover plugin on ready-made projects.
-Located in [examples](/examples) directory.
+Located in specified subdirectory of [examples](/examples).
-For these projects, the `build` command must pass successfully.
 For such projects, it is mandatory that the latest release version of the plugin is used in the build script (the value of the `releaseVersion` property).
 <br/>To create test on all examples, use `@kotlinx.kover.test.functional.framework.starter.ExamplesTest` annotation on function.
 This function must have receiver or single parameter with type `kotlinx.kover.test.functional.framework.checker.CheckerContext` to check result of Gradle run.
  * templates - test on some specific rare case.
 Located in special [directory](/src/functionalTest/templates).
 You can execute any Gradle command for template project.
 <br/>To create test on all examples, use `@kotlinx.kover.test.functional.framework.starter.TemplateTest` annotation on function.
 This function must have receiver or single parameter with type `kotlinx.kover.test.functional.framework.checker.CheckerContext` to check result of Gradle run.